cockpit-project/cockpit/doc/protocol.md

 The following fields are defined:

- * "binary": If present, either "base64" or "raw"
+ * "binary": If present set to "raw"
  * "channel": A uniquely chosen channel id
  * "payload": A payload type, see below
  * "host": The destination host for the channel, defaults to "localhost"